 Furthermore, in 2018, when the office of the Chief Justice of the Gujarat High Court lay vacant, Justice Kureshi was overlooked.
 According to the convention of seniority, he would have been appointed to the post.
 However, he was transferred to the Bombay High Court and a junior judge was appointed as the Acting Chief Justice of Gujarat High Court.

 On 22 July, the Union government stated that Justice Kureshi’s appointment was under consideration.
 It sought an additional two weeks to respond.
+Finally, on 28 August Chief Justice Gogoi stated he had received a reply from the Department of Justice.
+The Chief Justice directed the matter to be listed after the collegium had responded to Department of Justice's reply.

 Does the Union government’s delay in withholding advice on Justice Kureshi’s violate the precedent established in the Second Judges Case'?